Behnamfallahi/React-Javascript/README.md

 Implement dark/light mode toggle

+Improve accessibility and keyboard navigation
 🤝 Contributing

 Pull requests are welcome!
 If you’d like to contribute, please fork the repository and use a feature branch.
+Fork the repository

+Create your feature branch (git checkout -b feature/your-feature)

+Commit your changes (git commit -m 'Add some feature')

+Push to the branch (git push origin feature/your-feature)

+Open a Pull Request

+Please make sure your code follows the existing style and includes relevant tests if applicable.

 📜 License